-The sustainability indicator used is the ESG score of the Sub-Fund that is measured against the ESG score of the Benchmark of the Sub-fund.
+The sustainability indicator used is the ESG score of the Sub-Fund that is measured against the ESG score of the Investment Universe.

-Amundi has developed its own in-house ESG rating process based on the "Best-in-class" approach.
+Amundi has developed its own in-house ESG rating process based on the "best-in-class" approach.
 Ratings adapted to each sector of activity aim to assess the dynamics in which companies operate.

-The Amundi ESG rating used to determine the ESG score is an ESG quantitative score translated into seven grades, ranging from A (the best scores universe) to G (the worst).
+The Amundi ESG rating used to determine the ESG score is an ESG quantitative score translated into seven grades, ranging from A (the best scores) to G (the worst).
 In the Amundi ESG Rating scale, the securities belonging to the exclusion list correspond to a G. For corporate issuers, ESG performance is assessed globally and at relevant criteria level by comparison with the average performance of its industry, through the combination of the three ESG dimensions: